oljung/portfolio-project-4/README.md

 ## 2. Features
 This application has a full CRUD functionality for creating a recipe plan, recipes and ingredients.
 All these can be user created in order to provide a wide functionality.
 For a more in-depth guide to the different features on Dinner Wizard, please check out the [about page](https://dinner-wizard.herokuapp.com/about/) for the site.

+### 2.1 Future Features
+- The ability to view a preview of a recipe from the recipe list (when adding a recipe to a plan) would be very helpful to get a better idea about a recipe before adding it.
+THis is beyond the scope of this release, as it would require significant rewriting of the add recipe form
+- The ability to edit user information (a profile page) would imrpove user experience and should be a priority for the next release.
+- The ability for a user to retrieve a lost password is a very usefull feature, but is beyond the scope of this release as it would require more robust use of allauth or Oauth.

 ## 3. Data Model
 The database model used for this project was based on a Heroku postgres database.
 This is the schema for the database: <br>
 ![database schema](static/media/DinnerWizard-Database.png)